asura22nov/powerbi_powershell_cmdlets/README.md

   3.Enter the details of the Folder path and Power BI Workspace details into the .ps1 file 4.Try calling the .ps1 from the .bat file

+NOTE:

-NOTE: .SQL file converted from .JSON output is in the format of the Microsoft POWER QUERY.
+  1.SQL file converted from .JSON output is in the format of the Microsoft POWER QUERY.
 Hence remove the unnecessary power query code in the SQL query before running.
+  2.Use Windows Task Scheduler to run the .bat files at desired time as a automation for dataflow and report back-up from Power BI workspace